xiaobixu/Airbnb-Smoke-Test-with-Robot-Framework/README.md

 This suite contains simple test demo for www.airbnb.com.
 Airbnb is an online market platform for homestay and lodging for vacation rental and tourism activities (reference: wikipedia).

 ## Test Scope
-The scope of this project is limited to the functional testing of the features described above of this document.
+The scope of this project is limited to the functional testing of the features described in the following session of this document.
 Non-functional testing like stress,performance is beyond scope of this project.

 ## Test Environment
 Please read reqirements.txt for the required packages information.
 The browser is Chrown.
 The device needs to be connected to internet.